dynatrace-ace-services/slo_template/README.md

         - slo_alert:on|off
         - slo_alert_pert:on|off (for application only)

-4) Use recommanded values for each template High, Medium and Low, or adapt them for your context :
+4) Use recommended values for each template High, Medium and Low, or adapt them for your context :

         - target / warning
         - burn rate threshold